-A lot of people don’t consider traveling to Nunavut, and that is a mistake.
+15. A lot of people don’t consider travelling to Nunavut, and that is a mistake.

 If you ever have the opportunity to visit this amazing territory, take it.
 You will not regret experiencing Nunavut.
 If the opportunity never presents itself, make it happen yourself!
 Nunavut is much more accessible than people give it credit (you can fly to Iqaluit from Ottawa in four hours).